PrefectHQ/prefect/docs/core/advanced_tutorials/using-result-handlers.md

 ## Choosing your result handlers

-In the above examples, we only used the `LocalStorageHandler` class.
+In the above examples, we only used the `LocalResultHandler` class.
 This is one of several result handlers that integrate with different storage backends; the full list is in the API docs for [prefect.engine.results_handler](../../api/latest/engine/result_handlers.html) and more details on this interface is described in the concept ["Results and Result Handlers"](../concepts/results.md) documentation.

 We can write our own result handlers as long as they extend the [`ResultHandler`](https://github.com/PrefectHQ/prefect/blob/master/src/prefect/engine/result_handlers/result_handler.py) interface, or we can pick an existing implementation from Prefect Core that utilizes a storage backend we like; for example, I will use `prefect.engine.results_handler.GCSResultHandler` so that my data will be persisted in Google Cloud Storage.